 Additionally, Congresswoman Speier supports legislation that would give consumers more control over their privacy.
 The current privacy regime, created by corporations and forced upon consumers with hardly any consent whatsoever, has led to a situation in which consumers’ valuable personal information is up for sale by data brokers without the consumers’ awareness of how their information is being used.
 Congress must act to impose requirements on companies that collect personal data to tell consumers how their information is being used and limit the ways in which that information can be utilized without the user’s informed consent.

 Congresswoman Speier is equally concerned about toxic disinformation and hate speech on the internet.
 While always respecting the cherished freedom of speech, Congress can and should take steps to prevent the most serious harms.
 For instance, the American public faces serious risks from the possibility of hyper-realistic digital forgeries, or “deep fakes,” that falsely depict real people doing or saying things that never happened.
 Such fakeries can not only harm the individuals that are depicted, they could be used to interfere with official processes and elections.
-Congress must think of creative ways to address this growing threat.
+Congresswoman Speier has led women legislators from Congress and around the world in discussions with Facebook to raise concerns about online gender disinformation.
+Congress must think of creative and effective ways to address the threat that such content poses, especially to women and underrepresented groups.

 Protecting Net Neutrality